ju-c/stars/README.md

 ## Python

+- [zagaran/sample-django-app](https://github.com/zagaran/sample-django-app) - This is a fully runnable Django application, along with valid configuration for a number of helpful addons.
+This is intended to be a reference for both new and existing Django projects.
 - [realpython/django-slow-tests](https://github.com/realpython/django-slow-tests) - Locate your slowest tests.
 - [microsoft/vscode-black-formatter](https://github.com/microsoft/vscode-black-formatter) - Formatting support for Python using the Black formatter
 - [py-universe/django-rest-cli](https://github.com/py-universe/django-rest-cli) - Scaffold your Django Rest(DRF) projects faster with DR-CLI⚡🚀